 Variations:

-Check out how to do these 3 Quadratus Lumborum exercises in the videos below!
+Check out how to do all 3 of these 3 Quadratus Lumborum exercises in the video below:

 QL strengthening exercises are only one portion (although a critical portion) of a complete, well-built lower back.
 For a comprehensive, value-packed lower back strengthening program, check out Back Of Steel.
 Back Of Steel is our 3-day-per-week supplemental program designed to build serious strength and endurance in the areas that need it.
 In it, you will find principles on training with the lower back in mind, a bank of exercise movements, exclusive video access, and the actual program.